 On May 1, 2012, the U.S. Food and Drug Administration ("FDA") approved taliglucerase alfa for injection, the Company's first approved drug product, as an enzyme replacement therapy (ERT) for the long-term treatment of adult patients with a confirmed diagnosis of type 1 Gaucher disease.
 Taliglucerase alfa is a proprietary, recombinant form of glucocerebrosidase (GCD) that the Company developed using ProCellEx.
-Taliglucerase alfa is the first FDA-approved plant cell-based recombinant therapeutic protein.
+Taliglucerase alfa was also approved by the Israeli Ministry of Health (the "Israeli MOH") in September 2012.
+Taliglucerase alfa is the first plant cell-based recombinant therapeutic protein approved by each of the FDA and the Israeli MOH.

 Taliglucerase alfa is being marketed in the United States under the brand name ELELYSOTM by Pfizer Inc. ("Pfizer"), the Company's commercialization partner, as provided in the exclusive license and supply agreement by and between Protalix Ltd. and Pfizer (the "Pfizer Agreement").
+The Company, through Protalix Ltd., markets ELELYSO in Israel.

 Protalix Ltd. granted Pfizer an exclusive, worldwide license to develop and commercialize taliglucerase alfa under the Pfizer Agreement, but retained those rights in Israel.
 The Company has agreed to a specific allocation between Protalix Ltd. and Pfizer regarding the responsibilities for the continued development efforts for taliglucerase alfa.
 To date, the Company has received an upfront payment of \$60.0 million in connection with the execution of the Pfizer Agreement and shortly thereafter an additional \$5.0 million clinical development-related milestone payment.
-The Company received an additional \$25.0 million milestone payment in connection with the FDA's approval of taliglucerase alfa in the United States, which are recorded as revenues during the current period.
+The Company received an additional \$25.0 million milestone payment in connection with the FDA's approval of taliglucerase alfa in the United States, which was considered to be a substantive milestone for purposes of revenue recognition, and, accordingly, was recorded as revenue during the period in which the milestone was achieved.
 The agreement provides that the Company share with Pfizer the net profits or loss related to the development and commercialization of taliglucerase alfa on a 40% and 60% basis, respectively, except with respect to the profits and losses related to commercialization efforts in Israel.
 In calculating the net profits under the agreement, there are certain agreed upon limits on the amounts that may be deducted from gross sales for certain expenses and costs of goods sold.

-The Company is cooperating with Pfizer to obtain marketing approval for taligulcerase alfa in additional countries and jurisdictions.
-Currently, marketing authorization applications have been filed for the European Union, Israel, Brazil and Australia.
-In June 2012, the EMA's Committee for Medicinal Products for Human Use (CHMP) adopted an opinion recommending against the marketing authorization of taliglucerase alfa in the European Union.
+The Company is cooperating with Pfizer to obtain marketing approval for taliglucerase alfa in additional countries and jurisdictions.
+Currently, marketing authorization applications have been filed for Brazil and other countries.
+The European Commission issued a Commission Decision refusing the marketing authorization for taliglucerase alfa in the European Union.
+This decision is an endorsement of the European Medicines Agency's Committee for Medicinal Products for Human Use (CHMP) June 2012 opinion recommending against the marketing authorization of taliglucerase alfa.
 While the CHMP gave a positive risk-benefit assessment for taliglucerase alfa, its recommendation was based solely on the orphan market exclusivity granted to VPRIV®, Shire plc's Gaucher disease treatment.
 It was not based on the safety and efficacy profile of taliglucerase alfa.
-The Company and Pfizer are currently working together, along with other interested parties, to determine the next steps regarding the CHMP opinion.